Single Sources of Truth

 Nesting and Collections

-Sometimes you need to represent a collection of a specific data shape:
+For example, sometimes you need to represent a collection of specific data:

 const Team = schema('Team', {